sonots/cumo/README.md

 ### Build in parallel

-Use `MAKEFLAGS` environment variable to specify `make` command options.
+Set `MAKEFLAGS` to specify `make` command options.
 You can build in parallel as:

 ```
 bundle exec env MAKEFLAG=-j8 rake compile